MennaTullahTaha/MennaTullah-Taha/README.md

 8. Verify you can manually insert your work out (high)

-a.
-Verify you can create work out (high)
+9. Verify you can create work out (high)

 	i.
 Verify you can enter time duration (high)

 	ii.
 Verify you can’t enter negative sign in time duration (high)

 	iii.
 Verify you can enter calories burnt (high)

 	iv.
 Verify you can enter description for the new exercise (high)

-b.
-Verify you can search for an exercise (high)
+10. Verify you can search for an exercise (high)

-c.
-Verify you can add an exercise to my exercises (high)
+11. Verify you can add an exercise to my exercises (high)

-d.
-Verify you can display list of exercises to select from. (high)
+12. Verify you can display list of exercises to select from. (high)

-9. Verify you can’t enter a value more than 12000 ml in water. (low)
+13. Verify you can’t enter a value more than 12000 ml in water. (low)

-10. Verify you can choose the unit of water into cups (medium)
+14. Verify you can choose the unit of water into cups (medium)

-11. Verify you can add notes to food and exercise (medium)
+15. Verify you can add notes to food and exercise (medium)

-12. Verify you can display your nutrition in chart (medium)
+16. Verify you can display your nutrition in chart (medium)

-13. Verify upon clicking save, the food would appear in the Diary. (high)
+17. Verify upon clicking save, the food would appear in the Diary. (high)

-14. Verify that analyzing the food is only available to premium users. (high)
+18. Verify that analyzing the food is only available to premium users. (high)

-15. Verify that show carbs is only available to premium users. (high)
+19. Verify that show carbs is only available to premium users. (high)

-16. Verify that show all foods in lists are only available to premium users. (high)
+20. Verify that show all foods in lists are only available to premium users. (high)

-17. Verify that if user clicks on complete diary and he hasn’t met his calories/exceeded his calories intake a message would appear notifying him (high)
+21. Verify that if user clicks on complete diary and he hasn’t met his calories/exceeded his calories intake a message would appear notifying him (high)

-18. Verify that if internet disconnects while saving a meal a message would appear notifying the user (high)
+22. Verify that if internet disconnects while saving a meal a message would appear notifying the user (high)

-19. Verify that user can delete entry (high)
+23. Verify that user can delete entry (high)

 Home Module: